How to get Amazon Prime for free for Prime Day 2022

-Amazon’s Prime Day will be earlier than usual in 2021, on June 21 and 22.
+Amazon’s Prime Day has returned to its usual time of the year—for 2022, it’ll take place on July 12 and July 13.
 As always, you’ll need to be a Prime member to partake of the deals.
-Prime is Amazon’s $119 per year service that provides two-day shipping on all orders, as well as a ton of extras like the Kindle lending library and Prime Video.
+Prime is Amazon’s $139 per year service that provides two-day shipping on all orders, as well as a ton of extras like the Kindle lending library and Prime Video.
 (See our rundown of the top 9 Amazon Prime benefits to learn more.)

 The good news is that you may not need to pay for membership at all if you just want it long enough to take advantage of Amazon’s annual shopping extravaganza.
 Here are a few ways to get a short-term Prime membership to cash in on the savings.

 If you’ve never tried Amazon Prime or haven’t tried it in a while, you may be eligible for a free, 30-day trial.
 After the 30 days, Amazon will charge you for the membership—either $15 per month or $139 per year—so don’t forget to cancel before the trial is up.

 Figuring out if you’re eligible is simple.
 Just sign in to your Amazon account and visit the Prime membership landing page.
 If you see a button that says Try Prime, click it to sign up.
 If the button says Get started, then you’ve been to the well one too many times recently, and you’ll have to wait to get a free trial again.

 Amazon has a student program that offers both a free trial that lasts for six months and 50 percent off the regular price for Prime membership.
 If you’re in college, Prime Day could be a great time to gear up.

 To qualify for Prime Student, you need to be enrolled in at least one course in an institution in the United States or Puerto Rico, provide proof of enrollment if requested, and a valid .EDU email address.
 To get started, go to the Prime Student landing page and click Start your 6-month trial.